zammad/zammad-org/src/de/documentation/use/manage-profile.md

 einen Namen und ein Ablaufdatum festlegen und die Berechtigungen für diesen Token konfigurieren.

+After creating the token, it gets displayed in a dialog only once.
+Make sure to copy it because there is no possibility to access it again.

+![Screenshot shows side panel with created token and copy button](/screenshots/cypress/user-profile.cy.js/token-dialog.png)

 ### Benachrichtigungen

 Passen Sie die Benachrichtigungen an, die Sie erhalten.
 Sie können